tenxreservedjets/TenX-Reserved-Jets/README.md

 - Compatibility 📱
 - Download reliability 📥

+---

+## ✈️ About

+Developed for TXR Reserved Jets
+A premium aviation charter experience platform.

+# 📜 License

+© 2026 TXR Reserved Jets.
+All rights reserved.

 TenX Reserved Jets is now more robust, secure, and optimized for real-world usage across all supported Android devices.